(Note: data collected through this Pathways Diagnostic Tool link is not recorded and may be used multiple times if required.)

 Yes.
 Every participating campus will have access to their respective campus data.
-During the summer of 2017, we will compile the data into a single file, removing individual campus identifiers, and share it with participating campuses.
+During the summer, we will compile the data into a single file, removing individual campus identifiers, and share it with participating campuses.
 If your campus has a Qualtrics license, we can share the survey with you so that you are able to view/download the data.

 Are you open to suggested changes?

 Yes.
 However, to ensure consistent administration across campuses, we will not modify the survey after July 1st for each subsequent year’s distribution.

 Can we add questions for our particular institution?

 Not at this time, but possibly in the future.
 We do not currently have the bandwidth to accommodate adding questions for individual campuses.

 There is currently no fee to participate in the group.
 We may pursue collaborative funding opportunities in the future.

 Can we use the survey as a pre/post?

 While only one link will be created for each participating institution, data will be time-stamped so you may be able to discern “pre” from “post” using the time stamp (e.g. one series of responses in October, one in May).
 If you want to link individual pre/post responses, you will need to encourage (but not require) participants to include their email.

 Do I need to pursue Human Subjects Review at my campus?